iresil/CreepyParser/README.md

 ```
 Before it gets called, `StoryReader.get_stories()` must also be invoked, in order to return base story data to be processed.

-You can set `MINE_TEXT = False` in `definitions.py`, if you've already run this and you have its results stored in the database.
+You can keep `MINE_TEXT = False` in `definitions.py`, if you've already run this and you have its results stored in the database.

 ## Coherence Plotting
 This process is managed by the `CoherenceCalculator` class, and it is performed separately for categories and separately for the actual texts of the stories.